 - Bake for 22 to 28 minutes or until the top of the cookie cake is set and lightly browned.
 Cover loosely with foil if needed to prevent excess browning on top of the cookie cake.

 - Remove from the oven and allow to cool completely before removing from the pan.

 To make the chocolate buttercream frosting:

-- Add the heavy whipping cream, vanilla extract, and salt and mix on medium speed until fully combined, making sure to scrape down the sides of the bowl as needed.
+- Add the cocoa powder and mix until fully combined, then add the heavy whipping cream and vanilla extract and continue mixing until well combined, stopping to scrape down the sides of the bowl as needed.